-Japan Crate is a monthly subscription box that sends candy and snacks from Japan.
-The box aims to “recreate the excitement of exploring Japan through fun candy and everything kawaii,” and the assortment is handpicked straight from Japan.
+Japan Crate is a monthly subscription box service that sends candy and snacks straight from Japan.
+The box aims to “recreate the excitement of exploring Japan through fun candy and everything kawaii.”

 This box was sent to us at no cost for review.
 (Check out the review process post to learn more about how we review boxes.)

 The Cost: $12 a month for the Mini crate, $25 a month for the Original crate, $30 a month for the Premium crate.
 Free shipping to the U.S. Save with 3, 6, and 12-month subscriptions

 COUPON: Use code MSADD3 to save $3 off your first box.

 Keep Track of all Your Subscriptions: Add Japan Crate to your subscription list or wishlist!

 Each box comes with a “manga-zine” that provides details around the snacks included in each box.
 There are also some pages devoted to Japanese culture and fun facts.
 This month’s is the “3 Year Anniversary Issue.”

 The first snack in August’s anniversary Japan Crate is somewhat interactive in that you must make the gummies yourself.
 I wish that I enjoyed this trend in Japanese candy more than I do.
 I get that it’s supposed to be a fun activity, but I just want to, I don’t know, eat my snacks without putting in too much effort (commonly known as ‘snack laziness’).
 These gummies would be absolutely ideal to prepare with kids, though — especially with the fun Mario backdrop to set your finished candy on.

 These crispy twists were delightfully airy.
 They tasted like corn to me, though the description stated that the “refreshing taste of French Dressing on crisp, light rice crackers will remind you of a summer salad!” …so I guess they’re made of rice!